T3chie-404/agave-maint-util/system_tuning/README.md

 - Configuration of system-wide (`systemd`) and user-session (`security/limits`) open file descriptor limits.
 - Setup of log rotation for the validator's log file.

-**This script should typically be run once on a new server by the user who will be managing/running the validator (e.g., `solval`), and this user must have `sudo` privileges for system-wide changes.**
+**This script should typically be run once on a new server by the user who will be managing/running the validator (e.g., `sol`), and this user must have `sudo` privileges for system-wide changes.**

 ## Features